-By following this strict way of eating I became totally pain-free after three months of eating this way, from a chronic spinal condition from which I suffered for decades.
-Since beginning this way of eating, the condition is held at bay and we are able to continue to travel the world, albeit with caution to avoid injuring my spine.
+By following this strict eating method, I became totally pain-free after three months of eating this way, from a chronic spinal condition from which I suffered for decades.
+Since beginning this way of eating, the condition is held at bay, and we can continue to travel the world, albeit with caution to avoid injuring my spine.

 Although I still have the condition, I experience no pain due to a lack of inflammation in my spine.
-This diet doesn’t make me (or anyone) exempt from other painful situations, conditions or pain of injuries such as which incurred in Bali in 2016 when I injured my back in the pool bumping into a stone wall.
+This diet doesn’t make me (or anyone) exempt from other painful situations, conditions, or pain of injuries, such as in Bali in 2016 when I injured my back in the pool, bumping into a stone wall.
 It took five months to heal.
 But, for me, it works for this heredity condition.
 It may or may not work for you.

-My elder sister (four years) has by lying in bed, 24/7 for 12 years with the same condition.
-By lying in bed, unable to cook has made it impossible for her to easily follow this way of eating.
-It breaks my heart to know she’s in pain but she has an amazing spirit and positive attitude.
+My elder sister (four years) has by lying in bed 24/7 for 12 years with the same condition.
+Lying in bed, unable to cook has made it impossible for her to eat this way of eating easily.
+It breaks my heart to know she’s in pain, but she has an amazing spirit and positive attitude.
 When we were in Las Vegas in July, I spent considerable time with her, staying in close touch since we left.

 Following this way of eating isn’t easy.
-For me, the fear of pain keeps me on track.
-In the past six years since I began this diet, I haven’t put one morsel of food not included in this way of eating in my mouth…not a cookie, cracker, candy, taste of a dessert, ice cream or french fry…not a bite.
+But, for me, the fear of pain keeps me on track.
+In the past six years since I began this diet, I haven’t put one morsel of food not included in this way of eating in my mouth…not a cookie, cracker, candy, taste of a dessert, ice cream, or french fry…not a bite.

 Not everyone is motivated enough to do this.
-But as time goes on more and people have come to understand that the bill of goods sold to us by the government is not producing a world of healthy people.
+But as time goes on, more and more people have come to understand that the bill of goods sold to us by the government is not producing a world of healthy people.
 I won’t get into this.

 Over these past years of eating this way, I’ve continually searched online for new main dish recipes.
-I used to make low carb dessert but gave up eating after dinner when none of them were worth the effort.
-I’ve rid myself of my sweet tooth although I still have voyeuristic tendencies when walking past a bakery.
+I used to make low-carb desserts but gave up eating after dinner when none were worth the effort.
+I’ve rid myself of my sweet tooth, although I still have voyeuristic tendencies when walking past a bakery.

 Generally, Tom follows me on this way of eating although lately he’s been eating fruit and he hasn’t suffered any ill effects, no weight gain, no illness.
 Everyone’s body is different.
 We all react differently to foods and substances in our environment.
 One must choose what works for them.

-Since we began posting in March 2012 and discussing this way of eating, many of our readers have inquired as to how to commence on this eating this way.
-In each case, I suggested they read some books on the topic which will lead them in the right direction.
+Since we began posting in March 2012 and discussing this way of eating, many of our readers have inquired about how to commence on this eating this way.
+In each case, I suggested they read some books on the topic, which will lead them in the right direction.
 I am happy to send each reader inquiring a book list I put together that helped me on this path.

-Upon reading a book or two they can decide along with their medical professional if this way of eating is suitable for them.
+Upon reading a book or two, they can decide along with their medical professional if this way of eating is suitable for them.
 This is not a “hit and miss” process.
 It’s a lifetime commitment to changing one’s diet.
-For most health will return, weight will be lost, blood sugar will stabilize (work with doctor on this), energy will increase and more and more positive effects will become evident.
+For most health will return, the weight will be lost, blood sugar will stabilize (work with a doctor on this), energy will increase, and more positive effects will become evident.

 However, we only eat once a day (less Tom’s fruit in the morning) and may enjoy a little larger portion for our evening meal than others who eat three times a day plus snacks.
 (Our way of eating reduces appetite so much that it is the primary reason we only eat one meal a day).

-We don’t eat when we’re not hungry but, 24 hours (intermittant fasting) after my last meal, I’m always looking forward to dinner.
+We don’t eat when we’re not hungry but, 24 hours (intermittent fasting) after my last meal, I’m always looking forward to dinner.
 Once dinner is over, I don’t put another morsel in my mouth.
-Tom may have a few pieces of a hard natural cheese such as a quality cheddar which we always keep on hand in case hunger pops up during the day.
+Tom may have a few pieces of hard natural cheese, such as a quality cheddar which we always keep on hand in case hunger pops up during the day.

-May be fully prepared in morning, refrigerated, and cooked later for dinner
+It may be fully prepared in the morning, refrigerated, and cooked later for dinner

 · 1/3 cup ground golden flaxseeds